Smity003/RiskTracker/README.md

 # RiskTracker

-To run this tool follow folllowing instructions
+To run this tool follow folllowing instructions carefully

 1.First extract the folder where Risktracker and PHP project file should be in same folder